 If you’re holding one too many leashes, and feeling winded from life’s race, you’ll enjoy this blog!
-Written with pet lover’s in mind.
+Written with pet and nature lovers in mind.

 Losing pups.
 It’s heartbreaking, for so many reasons.

 Have you ever had a dream that was crushed, maybe even more than once?
 How do you get back up and press on, when painful memories linger and the heart is heavy?

 As responsible dog owners, breeders, and exhibitors, I’m sure we’ve dreamed of a healthy litter of promising pups, amazing adoptive families to come along, a new champion title, a successful year for our clubs, the well-being and longevity of our beloved canine companions, and on and on.
 But what happens when expectations are not met and dreams are crushed?
 Pain is a real emotion, and the wounds life deals are often long to heal.
 This message is not about the past however, it’s about the future.
 A bright future!
 So let’s turn the page on the past, and look forward with hope!

 In this article I will define hope, and share 4 powerful steps to help you overcome heartache, and press on!

 The 75th anniversary of D-Day stirs up profound gratitude in my heart.
 Gratitude to all the men and women who served our country, and sacrificed so much for our freedom.
 It also stirs up deep gratitude to all the dogs who became part of the armed forces and bravely served alongside them.
 One such dog was Brian, a tough parachuting dog (a 2 year old Alsatian-Collie cross) who turned into a war hero and earned a medal for his service.

 Read his inspirational story below, by following the link.